UTS-eResearch/pbsweb/INSTALL.md

 Any errors will be visible in the terminal.

 ---------------------------------------------------------------------------

-### Install the Python 3.8 Development Package

-    $ sudo dnf install python38-devel

-{{ done }} qcis4
+## Notes

-### Install Two Python 3.8 Virtual Environments
+### The Two Python 3.8 Virtual Environments

-Here we will setup two Python virtual environments; one for a uWSGI "Emperor" and the other for the PBS web application.
+There are two Python virtual environments; one for a uWSGI "Emperor" and the other for the PBS web application.
 The Emperor master process watches over the apps (called vassals) to make sure they are running.
-If an app/vassal crashes, then the Emperor will reload it.
+If an app/vassal stops, then the Emperor will reload it.
 Even if you’re only running a single app using "Emperor" mode is still worth it.

+They are setup using the following directory structure.
-I place the uWSGI apps under `/var/www/wsgi/`.
-If you have multiple apps under `/var/www/wsgi/` then the structure could be setup like below, where pbsweb is this application and "other" is some other application.
+Where pbsweb is this application and "other" is some other WSGI application.
+Note you can also have a test pbsweb app for testing purposes.

     /var/www/wsgi/
      ├─ emperor.ini
      ├─ apps/
-     │     ├─ pbsweb.py
+     │     ├─ pbsweb        <=== Our PBS web app lives in here.
+     │     ├─ pbsweb_test   <=== A test PBS web app in here.
-     │     └─ other.py
+     │     └─ other
      ├─ confs/
      │     ├─ pbsweb.ini
+     │     ├─ pbsweb_test.ini
      │     └─ other.ini
      └── virtualenvs/
-           ├─ emperor       <=== The "Emperor" will live in here.
+           ├─ emperor       <=== The Emperor lives in here.
-           ├─ pbsweb        <=== Our PBS web app lives in here.
+           ├─ pbsweb        <=== Our PBS web app uses this Python.
            └─ other

-Create a directory for the Python virtual environments first.

-    $ sudo mkdir -p /var/www/wsgi
-    $ sudo chown you:you /var/www/wsgi    <== TODO sudo chown mlake:mlake /var/www/wsgi

-    $ mkdir /var/www/wsgi/virtualenvs
-    $ cd /var/www/wsgi/virtualenvs

-First install a virtualenv for the emperor to run all the apps.
-Only uwsgi needs to be installed in this environment.

-    $ cd /var/www/wsgi/virtualenvs
-    $ python3.8 -m venv emperor

-    $ source emperor/bin/activate
-    (emperor)$ python -m pip install --upgrade pip (emperor)$ pip install pip-review
-    (emperor)$ pip install uwsgi

-You can check its been installed and its version like this:
+You can check the version of the emperor uWSGI with:

+    $ source /var/www/wsgi/virtualenvs/emperor/bin/activate
     (emperor) $ uwsgi --version
     2.0.20

-Before we move onto installing a virtualenv for the pbsweb application we need to deactivate this one.

-    (emperor)$ deactivate
-    $

-Now install a virtualenv for the pbsweb application.
-As this is the web app so we need to install its dependencies as below, or you can just `pip install -r requirements.txt`

-    $ cd /var/www/wsgi/virtualenvs
+    (emperor) $ deactivate

-    $ python3.8 -m venv pbsweb
-    $ source pbsweb/bin/activate
+    $ source /var/www/wsgi/virtualenvs/pbsweb/bin/activate
-    (pbsweb)$ python -m pip install --upgrade pip (pbsweb)$ pip install pip-review
+    (pbsweb)$ python -m pip install --upgrade pip (pbsweb)$ pip install -r requirements_pbsweb.txt

-    (pbsweb)$ pip install bottle
-    (pbsweb)$ pip install Jinja2
     (pbsweb)$ deactivate
     $

 As an aside you should regularly check your virtualenvs for any updates.
 Below is an example for the emperor, do the same for the pbsweb environment.

-    virtualenvs/$ source emperor/bin/activate
+    virtualenvs/$ source /var/www/wsgi/virtualenvs/pbsweb/bin/activate
-    (emperor) ermdc100 virtualenvs/$ pip-review -i
+    (pbsweb) $ pip-review -i
     Everything up-to-date

-    (emperor) virtualenvs/$ deactivate
+    (pbsweb) $ deactivate
-    virtualenvs/$
+    $

 ### Install Openssl Development